-As the first and only college-administered program at an Ohio business school specifically dedicated to supporting historically underrepresented students, Business Fellows provides a network of resources, programming and student leadership opportunities for students to achieve success at Lindner and beyond.
+As the first college-administered program at an Ohio business school specifically dedicated to supporting historically underrepresented students, Business Fellows provides a network of resources, programming and student leadership opportunities for students to achieve success at Lindner and beyond.

 The business case for diversity, equity and inclusion is oftentimes at the heart of research and problem-solving conducted by faculty, doctoral and postdoctoral students beyond the classroom.
 Check out some featured research below, or search Digital Measures, our research and publication database.

 - “The Effects of Diversity in Global, Distributed Collectives: A Study of Open Source Project Success” by Sherae Daniel, PhD, associate professor, operations, business analytics, and information systems (OBAIS).
 Read more.

 - “Understanding and managing intergenerational interactions: An examination of influences and strategies” by Elaine Hollensbe, PhD, department head and professor of management, and Suzanne Masterson, PhD, associate dean, faculty, research and Lindner culture and professor of management.
 Read more.